Habemus infinitivum necne

 |I am going to(wards) hitting a dog|

-You're probably already comfortable with that construction, so just swap the bhualadh with a place name or event, for example:
+You're probably already comfortable with that construction if we swap the bhualadh with a place name or event, for example:

 |I am going to(wards) Glasgow|